0xProject/0x-coordinator-server/README.md

     yarn
     ```

-5. Edit the `src/production_configs.ts` file to work with your relayer:
+5. Edit the `src/production_configs.ts` file, or configure the corresponding environment variables in your runtime environment, to work with your relayer:

 -   `FEE_RECIPIENTS` - Should include the addresses and private keys of the `feeRecipientAddress`'s you enforce for your orders (per networkId).
 Your coordinator's signatures will be generated using these private keys.
 -   `SELECTIVE_DELAY_MS` - An optional selective delay between fill request receipt and approval.
 Adding a delay here can help market makers cancel orders without competing on speed with arbitrageurs.
 -   `EXPIRATION_DURATION_SECONDS` - How long an issued signature should be valid for.
 This value should be long enough for someone to concievably fill an order, but short enough where off-chain cancellations take effect after some reasonable upper-bound.
 -   `RPC_URL` - The backing Ethereum node to use for JSON RPC queries.
 Please add your **own** Infura API key if using Infura.
+-   `TAKER_CONTRACT_WHITELIST` - A JSON array of Ethereum contract addresses permitted to fill orders on behalf of others.

 6. Build the project